Symphony No. 35 (Mozart): II. Andante

 III.
-Menuetto
+Menuetto – Trio

 The D major minuet provides a bright change of atmosphere from the previous slow, serious "Andante" movement.
 One may notice when listening to this movement the constant tug between two main chords – the tonic and dominant keys.
 Only three times do we see chords other than the tonic or dominant.

 Also notable is that the dynamics for the whole "Menuetto" is marked forte.
 However, in both instances where chord IV and vi appear, Mozart marked these sections piano.
 These changes produce a pleasant contrast, both melodically and dynamically.

 Leading straight on from the "Menuetto", the "Trio" provides a complement to the character of this "Menuetto".
 As indicated by Mozart in the score, the "Trio" immediately follows the "Menuetto" without a moment of silence.
 Stepping up into the key of A major, it soon becomes apparent that the "Trio" is also in Ternary form, like the "Menuetto".
 One may note the fact that no sections of the "Trio" are marked as forte.
 All is marked as piano, with the exception of bars 33–36, and 43–44, where Mozart has indicated a small crescendo.
 Perhaps to supplement the fact of any clear contrast in dynamics, Mozart has freely used sforzandos throughout the "Trio".
 The same type of suspense and resolution is present in the "Trio" as that found in the "Menuetto".
 In fact, Mozart takes a step further in the "Trio" by adding a pedal note on the dominant.
 This dominant pedal then subtly slips back into the tonic by means of a chromatic B sharp.
 When comparing the character of the "Menuetto" with that of the "Trio", a number of individual "personalities" are apparent.
 The "Menuetto" is brighter and lighter; whereas the "Trio" creates a more flowing effect.
 Also notable is that Mozart used chromaticism freely in the "Trio", but limited its use within the "Menuetto".